This page cannot be viewed in frames

 Transformations of the Roman army

 In the 3rd and 4th centuries CE, Roman units at the borders underwent a significant transformation that fundamentally changed the nature and appearance of the Roman imperial army.
 The Roman army increasingly used horses to face and repel numerous barbaric invasions.
-This was primarily due to the fact that the barbarians began to use cavalry more widely in their operations.
+This was primarily because the barbarians began to use cavalry more widely in their operations.

 The presence of soldiers from outside of Rome in the ranks of the army led to the widespread use of Eastern and Germanic weapons, armour and methods of combat.
 It is worth mentioning here, among others about spiculum borrowed from the Germans – a javelin used in the late Roman army, which replaced the Roman pilum.
 The soldier also carried two of these weapons.
 In addition, the soldier had a 2 – 2.5 meter spear.